polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 The advantage of creating your own Machine Learning model is that you can create a private and custom AI chatbot.
 This can become a much _"sharper"_ intelligence than the publicly available ChatGPT, with knowledge about your particular problem domain, problems ChatGPT is not able to correctly provide answers to.

 To understand what I mean here go to [ChatGPT](https://chat.openai.com) and ask it about your company.
-Chances are that ChatGPT have no idea how to answer your questions correctly.
+Chances are that ChatGPT has no idea how to answer your questions correctly.
 If you scrape your company's website, and/or upload your own training data, you could create a _"custom version of ChatGPT"_, that is able to answer support requests, and/or convince leads and potential clients to become paying customers, etc. This is of course _impossible_ with the general ChatGPT implementation, but can sometimes be created in some few minutes using Magic Cloud.

 This is one of the primary services [AINIRO.IO](https://ainiro.io) is providing, and we have a lot of experience with building high quality AI chatbots.
 If you want us to create you a chatbot, you can [create a demo chatbot on our website](https://ainiro.io), or [contact us here](https://ainiro.io/contact-us).